mars-sim/mars-sim/README.md

 trades with neighboring settlements by keeping track of the credits and deficit based on the VPs of the exchange of resources in a Trading mission or Delivery mission.

-## Countries and Sponsors
+## Sponsors

-In mars-sim, we witness an incredible undertaking in that 32 [countries](https://github.com/mars-sim/mars-sim/wiki/Countries) are participating in this dream of making Mars as the second home for humanity.
+In mars-sim, we witness an incredible undertaking in that 32 [countries](https://github.com/mars-sim/mars-sim/wiki/Countries) from Earth are participating in this dream of making Mars as the second home for humanity.

 Altogether, there's a total of 14 space agencies and 2 corporations to choose from for funding settlements.

+European Space Agency (ESA) is a bloc that consists of 22 member nations united in shaping the development of Europe's space capability.

 Notably, Mars Society is the only organization that comprises all 32 member nations.

-On the other hand, European Space Agency (ESA) is a bloc that consists of 22 member nations united in shaping the development of Europe's space capability.
+Two corporations, namely, SpaceX and Blue Origin, have joined in to build settlements on Mars.

 ---